Wake Forest Purple Heart Foundation © 2011-2019

-The Wall That Heals, a replica of the Vietnam Veterans Memorial, along with a mobile Education Center, is coming to Wake Forest on October 18 – 21, 2018 at the E. Carroll Joyner Park, 701 Harris Road, and will be open 24 hours a day and is free to the public.
+The Wall That Heals, a replica of the Vietnam Veterans Memorial, along with a mobile Education Center, came to Wake Forest on October 18 – 21, 2018 at the E. Carroll Joyner Park, 701 Harris Road, and was open 24 hours a day and was free to the public.
 The Wall That Heals honors the more than three million Americans who served in the U.S. Armed forces in the Vietnam War and bears the names of the more than 58,000 men and women who made the ultimate sacrifice in Vietnam.

 Wake Forest will be among the first to host the new, larger exhibit which includes a three-quarter scale Wall replica that is 375 feet in length and stands 7.5 feet high at its tallest point.
 With the new replica at this size, visitors will be able to experience The Wall rising above them as they walk towards the apex, a key feature of the design of The Wall in D.C.
 For the first time in the history of The Wall That Heals, visitors will be able to do name rubbings of individual service member’s names on The Wall.